Skip to main content

 Finally, if you already reached full retirement age, but are not yet 70 years old, you could suspend benefits to effectively earn credits to make up for the penalty from taking early.
 Note that if you suspend benefits, ‘spousal benefits’ are also suspended.

-Social Security Planning and your Overall Financial Picture
+Social Security Planning and Your Overall Financial Picture

 Taking Social Security at full retirement age may mean less withdrawals are needed from your IRA to cover expenses.
 Distributions from a Traditional IRA are fully taxable as ordinary income whereas Social Security income enjoys tax benefits.
-Only the first 85% of Social Security income is taxable on the Federal level.
-In addition, many states, such as New York, do not impose tax on Social Security income.

 One may also consider filing for benefits prior to age 70 if they deem it a bad time to take money out of their investments as a result of a down market.